What Is the Cost of Manufacturing in Mexico Compared to China?

 The Advantage of Free Trade Agreements Like USMCA Are Clear

-As a result of the USMCA treaty, there are no tariffs on goods imported from Mexico and Canada making it cheaper to manufacture in Mexico than in China.
-It is imperative that you become familiar with two acronyms if you intend to manufacture in Mexico: USMCA and IMMEX.
+As a result of the USMCA treaty, there are no tariffs on goods imported from Mexico and Canada.
+This makes Mexico cheaper to manufacture than China.
+It is imperative to know two acronyms if you intend to manufacture in Mexico: USMCA and IMMEX.

 Source: National Association of Manufacturers.
 NAM Releases USMCA State Data Sheets